 Lorelei reveals that Van has trapped it to Luke by calling him "The One Who Would Seize Glory" which is the meaning of his name, translated from Ancient Ispanian.
 Thing is, Lorelei didn't mean to say it that way, it's just that its message was telepathically translated for Luke to understand, so everything ended up being translated, even a person's name.

 Fridge Logic: Then why is Luke's name never translated, too?

 Because it isn't saying 'Light of the Sacred Flame, find The One Who Would Seize Glory!'.
-Lorelei sees 'Luke' as a name, but 'Vandeldesca' is more of a word during that exchange to it.
+Lorelei sees 'Luke' as a name, but 'Vandesdelca' is more of a word during that exchange to it.

 Luke's inferiority complex and angst gets a lot worse during the month long timeskip, this makes perfect sense since he had nothing to do that entire month, so naturally he'd dwell on his insecurities and they'd get a lot worse without anyone to help him.

 This is further supported when talking to the servants at his manor at this time.
 The player can clearly see their thoughts, in which, because he is a replica, they think that he is mentally unstable and wonder when he will turn homicidal.
 Spending a month with people who treat you like you're some kind of psycho is not generally beneficial to self-esteem.